tiburcio-lopezc/Red-Social-Seminario/README.md

-This is a Backend with Nodejs project.
+This is a Backend Nodejs/Mongo project.

 To make this work, dependencies must be installed.